Juan Carlos (footballer, born 1965)

-Juan Carlos Rodríguez Moreno (born 19 January 1965), known as Juan Carlos, is a Spanish retired professional footballer who played as a left-back.
+Juan Carlos Rodríguez Moreno (born 19 January 1965), known as Juan Carlos, is a Spanish former professional footballer who played as a left-back.

 Club career

 Juan Carlos was born in Puente Castro, León.
-During his career, he represented Real Valladolid (two spells, to kickstart and end his 15-year spell as a professional), Atlético Madrid, FC Barcelona and Valencia CF. With Barça, he started and finished their win against UC Sampdoria in the final of the 1991–92 European Cup, and was relatively used in three consecutive La Liga titles by the Catalans.
-He played 364 games as a professional, always in the top division, scoring twice in the league while a member of Valladolid.
+During his 15-year career, he represented Real Valladolid (two spells), Atlético Madrid, FC Barcelona and Valencia CF. With Barça, he featured the full 120 minutes of their 1–0 win over UC Sampdoria in the final of the 1991–92 European Cup, and was relatively utilised in three consecutive La Liga titles by the Catalans.

+Juan Carlos played 364 games as a professional, always in the top division.
+He scored twice in the league while a member of Valladolid.

 In 2008, Juan Carlos returned to Valladolid, working with the club in directorial capacities.

 International career

 Juan Carlos earned one cap for the Spain national team, on 17 April 1991.
-He played the entire match in a 2–0 friendly loss with Romania in Cáceres.
+He played the entire match in a 2–0 friendly loss against Romania in Cáceres.